deltachat/deltachat-pages/nb/download.md

 Ytterlige detaljer er å finne på vår [O-S-S](help#multiclient)-side.

-# Verify Downloads
+# Bekreft nedlastinger

 For Android, you can verify the signing certificate on the APK matches one of the following SHA256 fingerprints:

-* For F-Droid downloads:
+* For F-Droid-nedlastinger
   `{% include fingerprint-f-droid %}`
-* Other APK downloads:
+* Andre APK-nedlastinger:
   `{% include fingerprint-local %}`

 To print the SHA256 fingerprints of the APK signing certificate you can use eg.